hashicorp/go-azure-sdk/resource-manager/apimanagement/2023-03-01-preview/tenantconfigurationsyncstate/README.md

 ## `github.com/hashicorp/go-azure-sdk/resource-manager/apimanagement/2023-03-01-preview/tenantconfigurationsyncstate` Documentation

-The `tenantconfigurationsyncstate` SDK allows for interaction with the Azure Resource Manager Service `apimanagement` (API Version `2023-03-01-preview`).
+The `tenantconfigurationsyncstate` SDK allows for interaction with Azure Resource Manager `apimanagement` (API Version `2023-03-01-preview`).

 This readme covers example usages, but further information on [using this SDK can be found in the project root](https://github.com/hashicorp/go-azure-sdk/tree/main/docs).